We rely on over 450 volunteers who put their spare time to good use

 Our volunteers keep the charity going

 Volunteering for a charity is not just about working in a shop.
 There are many ways your time and effort can help a local charity so please get in touch.
 We rely on around 450 volunteers (January 2018) who put their spare time to good use.
-They enable us to provide services and support for over 10,000 older people, and their families, in the borough of Milton Keynes every year.
+They enable us to provide services and support to thousands of people living in the borough of Milton Keynes every year.
 And we hope you will get something out of volunteering too.

-Application form to print out, fill in and post to us.
+Application form (138 KB) to print out, fill in and post to us.

 Please download and print out the application form that suits you.
 You can choose to print out a PDF or the Word document.
 The Word version can be filled in electronically by typing in the grey boxes.
 But you must save it so that it can be emailed to us or printed and then posted.
 Or call us on 01908 240450 and we will send you a form in the post for you to complete and return.